 And with bowel cancer screening we can show hard proof of behaviour change because we know exactly how many kits are being sent, returned and requested.
 The number of average monthly replacement screening kit requests is up 80.6%, and an additional 50,000 tests were returned between Jan and Dec 2014, compared to Feb 2012 to Jan 2013 (pre campaign)^{xi}.

-As proof of integrated marketing effectiveness, that's pretty good.
+As proof of advertising effectiveness, this passes the test.